danwing/cidfi/draft-wing-cidfi.md

 QUIC Destination CID ({{Section 9 of QUIC}}).

-When the CIDFI-aware client determines that it is connected to a new network or has received a QUIC PATH_CHALLENGE the CIDFI-aware client MUST re-discover its CNEs {{discovery}} and continue with normal CIDFI processing with those CNEs.
+When the CIDFI-aware client determines that it is connected to a new network or has received a QUIC PATH_CHALLENGE, the CIDFI-aware client MUST re-discover its CNEs {{discovery}} and continue with normal CIDFI processing with those CNEs.